Inger Marie Gundersen was born in the small town Arendal, at the south coast of Norway, February 13, in 1957.

 In February 2015 Inger Marie invited her South Korean bassist Sungsu Kim to Norway, for their first job in her home country.
 It was a success, and has evolved into both a musical relationship and a personal friendship.

-In the autumn of 2015, Inger Marie came back to Korea for her first performance with the reputable Gyeonggi Philharmonic Orchestra.
-Her Korean band also attended at the great peace concert in Imjingak.
+In September 2016, Inger Marie came back to Korea for her first performance with the reputable Gyeonggi Philharmonic Orchestra.
+Her Korean band also attended at the great peace concert in Imjingak in front of 3000 spectators, near the North-Korean border.

 The Korean professor of contemporary music, Mr. Woohyuk Choi, arranged her songs for the Orchestra.